wso2-attic/vagrant-apim/vagrantfile/README.md

 # Vagrantfile for WSO2 API Manager

-This section defines the procedure to execute run Vagrant resources for a setup of WSO2 API Manager single node with Analytics support.
+This section defines the procedure to run Vagrant resources for a setup of WSO2 API Manager single node with Analytics support.

 ![Deployment architecture](deployment-diagram.png)